Frequently asked questions

 Common themed questions and concerns about the new council proposal will be featured in this section of the website.

 Has the decision already been made to create a new council?

 No. All the councils have done is agree to pursue a proposal to create a new council.
 The decision maker is not the councils but the Secretary of State for Communities and Local Government.
-He will be asked to make a decision during 2017 after we have submitted a proposal to him.
-The consultation is to inform the Secretary of State’s decision on whether to form a new council.
+He will be asked to make a decision during 2017.
+The councils undertook a consultation exercise to help inform the Secretary of State’s decision on whether to form a new council.

 Could the Secretary of State say ‘no’?

 Why is the submission document being sent to the Secretary of State without consideration by members of both councils?
 Isn’t there a legal requirement?

 Both councils gave their consent to the proposal for a new council to be progressed with the Secretary of State when they met in July (Taunton Deane) and September (West Somerset).
 Should the Secretary of State be minded to create the new Council there will be a requirement, in due course, for both councils to consider regulations concerning a new council, the name of a new authority and the size of a new authority (the number of councillors).